Human Subjects Research

 - Review Process

-NOTE: As of August 26, 2017, the IRB will only accept the new single-form application Application for Research Involving Human Subjects (Revised 11/6/19).
+All studies involving human subjects require IRB approval.
+Researchers must complete an Application for Research Involving Human Subjects (Revised 1/27/2020).
 Applications for Research Involving Human Subjects now needs to either be delivered to Southwest Hall, Room 149, mailed to Box 5033, or scanned and emailed to email@example.com.
 All IRB-related forms can also be accessed here and from the navigation in the left menu.

 Tennessee Technological University, a public institution of higher education created by the laws of the State of Tennessee, is located at 1 William L. Jones Drive, Cookeville, TN 38505 (931-372-3101).Tennessee Tech collects the information you provide to it through its website’s portals, request for information forms, etc. for the purpose fulfilling its mission as required by Tennessee Code Annotated Section 49-8-101(d).Tennessee Tech may share the information you provide with contractors and state or federal authorities if required by law or if necessary to fulfill its stated mission.